CUMGroup/AMOGUS/docs/Developer Docs/4. Testing/Testplan.md

 ## Target test coverage

-The test coverage is around 60% in terms of unit testing line and branch coverage.
+The target test coverage is 60% in terms of unit testing line and branch coverage.
 Goal is to test the services functionalities.

 ## Testing tools